 An alternative school is designed and organized to meet the educational needs of students in a smaller, more personalized learning environment.
 The goal of Educational Options Schools is to ensure that students complete the requirements for a high school diploma and are college and career ready.
 The Educational Options Schools in Los Angeles Unified include continuation schools, community day schools, schools for pregnant and parenting minors, independent study, and others.
-These schools are supported by each Local District.
-Additional information may be found at: https://achieve.lausd.net/Page/665 or contact the Local District office.
+These schools are supported by each Region Office.
+Additional information may be found at: https://achieve.lausd.net/Page/665 or contact the Region Office.